wang-xinyu/tensorrtx/ppocrv5/README.md

 Required components are TensorRT, CUDA, OpenCV, CMake, and PaddlePaddle for WTS export.
 The active TensorRT/CUDA/OpenCV build paths and architecture are read from `CMakeLists.txt`; runtime constants such as TensorRT workspace cap, builder optimization level, OCR thresholds, OCR tensor names, and FormulaNet limits are in `include/config.h`.

+Builds have been verified with TensorRT 10.13.3.9 and TensorRT 8.6.1.6.
+To use another TensorRT package, pass `-DTENSORRT_ROOT=/path/to/TensorRT-x.y.z` when configuring CMake.

 If TensorRT runtime libraries are not in the shell environment, add the TensorRT library directory configured by the local `CMakeLists.txt` to `LD_LIBRARY_PATH`.

 ### Memory Limits